pavelsaman/pavelsaman.github.io/_posts/2020-08-24-rounding-is-not-always-straightforward.md

 At this point, you probably start writing on stackoverflow thinking you've just found a bug in .NET Core.
 There have been such people as you can see [here](https://stackoverflow.com/questions/977796/why-does-math-round2-5-return-2-instead-of-3) for example.

-If you are lucky and read the stackoverflow discussion before submitting a duplicate and getting downvoted into oblivion, you find out that all your expectations about there being only one type of rouding are wrong.
-There's no bug in .NET Core or similar, but the point is that `Math.Round()` uses so called [Banker's Rouding](https://en.wikipedia.org/wiki/Rounding) by default.
+If you are lucky and read the stackoverflow discussion before submitting a duplicate and getting downvoted into oblivion, you find out that all your expectations about there being only one type of rounding are wrong.
+There's no bug in .NET Core or similar, but the point is that `Math.Round()` uses so called [Banker's Rounding](https://en.wikipedia.org/wiki/Rounding) by default.
 It's even explained in the [ducumentation](https://docs.microsoft.com/en-us/dotnet/api/system.math.round?view=netcore-3.1), but no one usually reads that, which is the reason why there's a production bug in the first place.

 Then you go and fix it with an additional argument: